FACT0RN/SieverDispersion/README.md

 If you want to utilize both CPU and GPU, run `./CPUMinerStart.sh` in another terminal tab

 ### Updating the miner
-Run `git pull`, and then run CPUMinerStart.sh (or GPUMinerStart.sh)
+Run `git pull`, and then run CPUMinerStart.sh (or CPUMinerStart_AVX512.sh, or GPUMinerStart.sh)